BChainbuddy/BChainBuddy/README.md

 ## About Me

-- 📚 I'm currently a student of Business Informatics.
+- 📚 I'm currently a master's student of Business Informatics.
 - 🌱 I'm passionate about fitness, and when I'm not coding, you'll often find me on the basketball court or at the gym.
 - 🌍 I love to explore new technologies and share my knowledge.